 The Church Fathers as individuals are not infallible.
 They show continuity, not infallibility.
 We read the Fathers to see the continuity of Catholic teaching from the shlikhim to the present day.
 Holy Mother Church understands Scriptural teaching by reading the early Church Fathers, who were much closer to the teaching of Rabbi Yeshua and the shlikhim than we are.
 The Church looks at four criteria.

 - Consensus If all the Fathers teach a particular doctrine the same way we know we have received it intact from the shlikhim.
+If there are, say, thirty fathers who teach it one way and one who teaches it slightly differently, the Church may still recognize the doctrine as authentic but at a lower level of theological certainty.

 - Date The early Fathers are given greater weight; Fathers who were personally taught by a shaliakh, or who were personally taught by someone taught by a shaliakh, have the greatest weight.